redis/redis-doc/topics/cluster-spec.md

 UPDATE messages, a closer look
 ---

-With the previous section in mind, it is easy know to check how update messages work.
+With the previous section in mind, it is easy now to check how update messages work.
 Node A may rejoin the cluster after some time.
 It will send heartbeat packets where it claims it serves hash slots 1 and 2 with configuration epoch of 3.
 All the receivers with an updated information will instead see that